-Arnhem Land’s sprawling 100,000 square kilometre wilderness is mostly untouched, and the accommodation on offer is equally as intriguing as its landscapes.
-With roads and flights making it easily accessible, choices for how and where to rest your head have also grown and now include exclusive eco-wilderness lodges such as Davidson’s Arnhemland Safaris or Banubanu Wilderness Retreat on Bremer Island, pet-friendly Walkabout Lodge in Nhulunbuy and back-to-nature basic campgrounds on the mainland and nearby islands.
+Arnhem Land’s sprawling 100,000km2 wilderness is mostly untouched, and the accommodation on offer is equally as intriguing as its landscapes.
+With roads and flights making it easily accessible, choices for how and where to rest your head have also grown.
+There are now exclusive eco-wilderness lodges such as Davidson’s Arnhemland Safaris or Banubanu Wilderness Retreat on Bremer Island, pet-friendly Walkabout Lodge in Nhulunbuy and back-to-nature basic campgrounds on the mainland and nearby islands.
 Get the full list of places of stay in Arnhem Land.

 Australia’s golden heart, Tennant Creek is a popular stopover on the north-south drive through the NT offering several motels, cabins, caravan and campgrounds.
 Its past is exciting, and the locals extremely welcoming.
-Be sure to catch a sunrise or sunset at Karlu Karlu/Devils Marbles, six-metre-high balancing red rocks that are fossilised Rainbow Serpent eggs according to local Warumungu Aboriginal people and picnic at Kunjarra/The Pebbles sacred site.
+Be sure to catch a sunrise or sunset at Karlu Karlu/Devils Marbles, 6m high balancing red rocks and picnic at Kunjarra/The Pebbles sacred site.
 If your accommodation doesn’t have a swimming pool, you can splash around at Lake Mary Ann.
 Discover where to stay in Tennant Creek.

 Uluru-Kata Tjuta National Park – Yulara